akretion/odoo-frontapp/README.md

 ## Caveats

-* The plugin has been made for Odoo 14 which doesn't play very well with Javascript ES6 modules (it's better on more recent versions).
+* The plugin has been made for Odoo 14 which doesn't play very well with Javascript ES6 modules (it will be better on more recent Odoo versions).
 And the FrontApp plugin SDK is now an ES6 npm package.
 So what I did was packaging the FrontApp SDK using a [package.json npm file](https://github.com/akretion/odoo-frontapp/blob/14.0/frontapp_plugin/static/package.json)
 To be build with npm using [this webpack.config.js file](https://github.com/akretion/odoo-frontapp/blob/14.0/frontapp_plugin/static/webpack.config.js).
 And finally this [file makes the bridge](https://github.com/akretion/odoo-frontapp/blob/14.0/frontapp_plugin/static/src/js/frontapp_es6_bridge.js) with the non ES6 Odoo world.